(Urgent Question): Will the Foreign Secretary please make a statement on the situation in Zimbabwe?

 I am more than happy to give that undertaking.
 If the hon.
 Gentleman will write to me with the details of that case, I will see what we can do to help.

-The British military have long been a force for good in inculcating recognisable values, an ethos and the law of armed conflict into militaries throughout southern and east Africa, including Zimbabwe.
+The British military have long been a force for good in inculcating recognisable values, an ethos and the law of armed conflict in militaries throughout southern and east Africa, including Zimbabwe.
 What British military assets are currently engaged in security sector reform in Zimbabwe?
 What does the Foreign Secretary envisage for the future?

 To the best of my knowledge, I do not think that we are engaged in that way in Zimbabwe for historical reasons that I am sure my hon.
 Friend will understand.
 If we can achieve the reform that we want and if Zimbabwe goes down the path that is now potentially open to it, that is not to say that the UK could not in the future be engaged in exactly that kind of assistance.